Christiansborg Palace: Third Christiansborg

 Thorvald Jørgensen won an architecture competition to decide who would design the third (and current) Christiansborg, which was built from 1907 to 1928.
-The palace was to contain premises for the royal family, the legislature and the judiciary, and was built in Neo-baroque style in reinforced concrete with granite-covered facades.
+The palace was to contain premises for the royal family, the legislature and the judiciary, and was built in Neo-baroque style in reinforced concrete with granite-covered façades.
 Fragments from C.F.
-Hansen's palace were preserved in the north facade facing Prince George's Yard (Prins Jørgens Gård).
+Hansen's palace were preserved in the north façade facing Prince George's Yard (Prins Jørgens Gård).
 The original roof was tiled, but after a national collection, the tiles were replaced with copper in 1937–1938.
 A weather vane with two crowns was later added to the tower, and at 106 meters became the tallest tower in the city.

 During the digging work, they came across the ruins of Absalon's Castle and Copenhagen Castle.
 It was decided to make them publicly accessible, and the ruins under the current palace, and the historical exhibition opened to the public in 1924.